zhenging/pols202/notes/week_02/why_government_why_politics.md

 + All ideologies include a view of human nature.
 Some ideologies are based on negative view of human nature and some are based on a more positive view of human nature.

 1.21 John Locke
-+ The naturel state of man is to live free from oppresion and the will of man.
++ The natural state of man is to live free from oppression and the will of man.
 + The use of power or might without right—the fear that might makes right—is one reason why individuals decide to leave the state of nature and live under government.

 1.22 Jean-Jacques Rousseau
 + "Man is born free, and everywhere he is in chains.”"
-+ Life without government in a “state of nature” created problems or conditions that caused individuals to believe that living withgovernment would be an improvement.
++ Life without government in a “state of nature” created problems or conditions that caused individuals to believe that living with government would be an improvement.

 1.23 Influence on the American Founders
 + John Locke believed that individuals decided to leave the state of nature and live under government because government offered greater protection of their rights including the right to life, liberty, and property.